indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/ReconfiguringWindowsInstances.md

 ---
 # Reconfiguring Windows Instances

-To view available reconfiguration options, navigate to the [Operating Windows Instances](AboutWindowsInstances), select a Windows Instance and access the **Reconfigure** tab.
+To view available reconfiguration options, navigate to [Operating Windows Instances](AboutWindowsInstances), select a Windows Instance and access the **Reconfigure** tab.

 A Windows Instance on Apiculus can be reconfigured in the following ways: